 - 1. Theory/presentation/dialogue/clinical meetings: 64 hours. - 2.
 Group supervision: 64 hours - 3.
-Individual or paired supervision: 9-23 hours depending on the volume of clients an Intern sees.
-A minimum of one hour/month, arranged outside of designated program times, with one's individual supervisor. - 4.
+Individual or paired supervision: 9-16 hours depending on the volume of clients an Intern sees.
+A minimum of one hour/month, arranged outside of designated program times, with one's individual supervisor (Master's students can discuss additional supervision hours with their supervisor). - 4.
 Two presentation days held on a Saturday (approx.10 hours in total).